 Wanchain is a distributed financial platform that facilitates private, cross-blockchain smart contract execution.
-It was created with the goal of uniting the world’s isolated digital assets and transforming the digital economy by allowing the flow of the world’s digital assets and data.
+It was created to unite the world’s isolated digital assets and transform the digital economy by allowing the flow of the world’s digital assets and data.

 Wanchain is built of specialized nodes known as Storeman – employees.
 They are an innovative, secure multi-party computation method with a threshold-protected secret key to process cross-chain transactions.

 Every cross-chain transaction goes through a Storemen node which creates a locked account that holds the funds being sent from the original blockchain.
 At the same time, an equivalent value is made available on the destination blockchain in the form of a corresponding mapping token.

 The original funds can then only be released when the value of the corresponding mapping tokens is sent back to the original chain, and the mapping tokens themselves are destroyed.